akshay5995/context-switch/content/blog/javascript/index.md

 6. [Class and Prototypal Inheritance](https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9)

 You can also follow this really interesting [YouTube channel](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q) for cool JS related stuff and more .

-I’ll keep adding to this list more as I go through this incredible adventure of trying to understand this powerful yet, mysterious landscape of JavaScript.